octocompose/docs/content/en/docs/cli.md

 If `service-name` is provided, only that service will be started.

 Options:
-- `--force`: Force start even if health checks fail
+- `--force`: Force start even if preflight checks fail
 - `--no-deps`: Don't start dependencies

 ### octoctl stop